 Housing development and financing for regional authorities in Bavaria

 Article 20 of the Law on Bayerische Landesbank stipulates BayernLabo’s sphere of activity.
 As an organ of state housing policy, BayernLabo has the statutory mandate to promote housing and urban development in Bavaria.

 The key goals of BayernLabo’s fiduciary development programmes, financed by the Free State of Bavaria, are as follows:

 - Construction of rental housing; construction and purchases of privately-owned housing

 - Creation of student housing and residences for the disabled

-The key areas of the proprietary development programs refinanced through development programs of the KfW Banking Group and on the capital markets are:
+The key goals of BayernLabo’s proprietary development programmes, refinanced either through development programmes originated by the KfW Group or via the capital markets, are as follows:

-- Modernization of rental housing and in-patient elderly care institutions
+- Modernisation of rental housing and residential care homes for the elderly

-In the Bavarian program offering reduced interest rates
+In the Bavarian low interest rate loan programme